 The traditional workplace has undergone a significant transformation in recent years, driven by advances in technology and changing attitudes towards work.
-With the rise of digital workplaces and the increasing popularity of hybrid remote work, companies are redefining what it means to work in an office.
+With the rise of digital workplaces and the increasing popularity of hybrid remote work, as well as numerous countries offering digital nomad visas, companies are redefining what it means to work in an office.

 The shift towards digital workplaces has brought about many changes, including the use of new tools and technologies, a greater focus on collaboration and communication, and a more flexible approach to work.
 In this article, we will explore the trends and statistics surrounding this shift, as well as the types of equipment and digital hardware that are being used in these new work environments.

 When did the digital workplace start?

 The digital workplace can be traced back to the 1990s when the internet became widely accessible and organizations started to invest in technology infrastructure.
 The term “digital workplace” emerged in the early 2000s as a way to describe the integration of technology into the traditional office environment.
 Initially, digital workplaces were primarily focused on automating routine tasks, such as payroll and invoicing, and improving communication through email and instant messaging.

 However, the concept of the digital workplace has evolved significantly since then.
 Today, digital workplaces are characterized by a variety of tools and technologies that enable employees to find a job overseas and work from anywhere, at any time.
 The proliferation of mobile devices, cloud computing, and collaboration software has made it possible for teams to work together seamlessly, regardless of their physical location.